 They will look and smell a bit like tater tots.
 Cool and freeze.
 Adults may want to dip them in catsup or bbq sauce when they are still toasty.
 These make a great device for administering medication too.
 Just insert a pill or squirt in the liquid medicine into a thawed cookie and your dog will gobble it down.

-Kibble and Raw Food Products We Like
+Raw Food Products We Like

 Food and Water Dishes